-Adaptive Web applications are an alternative to the traditional "one-size-fits-all" approach in the development of Web systems.
+Adaptive Web applications allow for personalisation and contextualisation of Web systems.
 An adaptive Web application provides more appropriate pages to the user by being aware of user or context properties.
 User properties are characteristics such as tasks, knowledge, background, preferences or user's interests.
 Context properties are those related to the environment and not to the users themselves comprising both, user location (place and time) and user platform (hardware, software, network bandwidth).
 These properties are kept in a user model or context model, which is continuously updated based on the observation the system makes of the user behaviour or the environment, or on modifications of the user or context profile explicitly performed by the user.